block-forest/dart-coveralls/README.md

 Calculate coverage of your dart scripts, format it to LCOV and send it to coveralls

 ### Usage
-This package consists of three command line tools:
+This package consists of a single command line tool `dart_coveralls` with the three commands `calc`, `report` and `send`.

-#### Calculate Coverage
+#### The `calc` command
-This tool calculates the coverage of a given package.
+This command calculates the coverage of a given package.
 Use the tool like this:

 ```
-dart calculate_coverage.dart [--workers, --output, --package-root] test.dart
+dart dart_coveralls.dart calc [--workers, --output, --package-root] test.dart
 ```

 * --workers: The number of workers used to parse LCOV information